wchnflr/SignalRGB-HP-Omen-desktop-RGB-plugin/README.md

 4. Unassigned RGB for a front fan light not installed in my 25L

 Installation instructions:
-1. Save HP_Omen_Desktop_RGB.js to C:\Users\[YOUR USERNAME]\Documents\WhirlwindFX\Plugins or wherever your Documents folder is located. https://docs.signalrgb.com/plugins/how-is-a-plugin-loaded-
+1. Save HP_Omen_Desktop_RGB.js to C:\Users\[YOUR USERNAME]\Documents\WhirlwindFX\Plugins or in the WhirlwindFX\Plugins folder wherever your Documents folder is located. https://docs.signalrgb.com/plugins/how-is-a-plugin-loaded-
 2. Restart SignalRGB.
 3. Click on Devices at left under System.
 4. Scroll down to Other Devices to look for HP Omen Desktop RGB.